 " Wow......
 You sell pinball machines ?
 Cool ! "

-At first, David was surprised by this comment, and then told the man that no, he did not sell
+At first, he was surprised by this comment, and then told the man that no, he did not sell

 pinball machines, but was in fact a private collector of them.
 But after the man pleaded with

-A few minutes into exploring his collection, the man offered David a very handsome price
+A few minutes into exploring his collection, the man offered him a very handsome price

-for one particular machine (Twilight Zone) out of the blue, and after some thought, David agreed
+for one particular machine (Twilight Zone) out of the blue, and after some thought, he agreed

 to sell it to him.
 The very next day, the man showed up to pay for the machine, but also brought

-along a friend who was also very eager to buy a pinball machine - and David wound up selling
+along a friend who was also very eager to buy a pinball machine - and he wound up selling

 machines to both men that day..... just so he could reinvest the handsome profits made to find